Bill Hickman: Stuntman work in Bullitt

 While Hickman had many small acting (mainly driving) parts throughout the 1950s and 1960s, he worked primarily as a stuntman.
 He sustained a couple of significant injuries during this time, including breaking several ribs in a bad trick-fall in the film How to Stuff a Wild Bikini (1965).
 However, it was the car chase alongside Steve McQueen in the 1968 film Bullitt for which he is usually remembered.
 Hickman was to do all his own driving; portraying one of two hit men, he drove an all black 1968 Dodge Charger 440 Magnum R/T through the streets of San Francisco, using the hills as jumps.

 In a professional driver's touch (before compulsory restraints were introduced in California), Hickman's character buckles his seat belt before flooring it at the beginning of the pursuit by the Highland Green 1968 Ford Mustang 390 GT, driven by Steve McQueen.

 The dangers were real: in one shot Hickman accidentally loses control and clips the camera fixed to a parked car.
-The chase climaxes with his Charger careening off into a gas station at which the fuel pumps erupt into a massive fireball.
+The chase climaxes with his Charger careering off into a gas station at which the fuel pumps erupt into a massive fireball.